ungoogled-software/ungoogled-chromium/DEVELOPING.md

 If domain substitution is not used, then the above setup will still work for performing updates to the patches between build attempts.

-If domain substitution is being used, then the steps for the initial update will not apply since the patches in the repository are not domain-substituted (for those who need functionality that would break with domain substitution).
-In that case, the steps will vary from platform-to-platform, but they can follow this general platform:
+If domain substitution is being used, then the steps for the initial update will not apply since that would create patches which depend on domain substitution (which is undesirable for use cases that don't use domain substitution).
+Here is a method of dealing with this:

 1. Use quilt to update the domain-substituted copy of the patch set
 2. Copy back modified patches to the repository after reverting domain substitution on the patches manually